minimalmonkey/minimalmonkey.github.io/_posts/2013-03-06-sass-triangle-mixin.md

 ---
 layout: post
 title:  "SASS Triangle Mixin"
+summary: "A little SASS mixin to create pure CSS triangles &amp; a link to some awesome CSS3 mixins"
 date:   2013-03-06 00:00:00
 color:  blue
 ---

 If you’re not already using a CSS preprocessor then you should probably start now.
 They make writing CSS much more fun.
-I started out with LESS shortly after starting at Fi last year but have now moved over to SASS.
+I started out with [LESS](http://lesscss.org/) shortly after starting at [Fi](http://www.f-i.com/) last year but have now moved over to [SASS](http://sass-lang.com/).
 They’re both pretty similar but SASS has slightly more features.

 One of the great things about CSS preprocessors are mixins.
 Below is a useful mixin I recently wrote for creating CSS triangles.